mo-wright/weirdfiction/README.md

-# weirdfiction
+# Weird Fiction
-DIGIT 210 semester project
+This is our (Ryan Dobson, Chelsea Quijas, Molly Wright) DIGIT 210 semester project on Weird Fiction.